Income inequality in the United States: Financing of social programs

-Krugman argues that the long-term funding problems of Social Security and Medicare can be blamed in part on the growth in inequality as well as changes such as longer life expectancy.
+Krugman argues that the long-term funding problems of Social Security and Medicare can be blamed in part on rising inequality, as well as on changes such as longer life expectancy.
 The source of funding for these programs is payroll taxes, which are traditionally levied as a percent of salary up to a cap.
 Payroll taxes do not capture income from capital or income above the cap.
 Higher inequality thereby reduces the taxable pool.

 Had inequality remained stable, increased payments would have covered about 43% of the projected Social Security shortfall over the next 75 years.

 Justice

 Classical liberal economists such as Friedrich Hayek maintained that because individuals are diverse and different, state intervention to redistribute income is inevitably arbitrary and incompatible with the rule of law, and that "what is called 'social' or distributive' justice is indeed meaningless within a spontaneous order".
 Those who would use the state to redistribute, "take freedom for granted and ignore the preconditions necessary for its survival".